timj11dude/nixos-config/README.md

 Provide functionality for being able to reproduce entire home user setup from a single source of truth.

 Combines the installation and management of any user request packages, with setup and configuration.
-Covering all types of programs
+Covering all types of programs, configurations and user services.

+This project should be clone into `~/.config/home-manager`

 ## TODO
 Tracking what parts of my existing setup I would like to manage with `home-manager`,